Liberty University Club Sports Athletics

 "Our pairs started to look a lot better throughout the tournament," he said.
 "By Saturday, I saw a lot of improvement, especially from our top two pairs, Colt and Josh and Zach and Mason, who both started to have better connections throughout the day."

 He said freshman Anthony Bernardo will be playing with a different partner moving forward as his former high school teammate, freshman Lane Bergey, has left the team.
 The Flames' No. 4 tandem of Junior Bryce Weenink and freshman Jackson Stough as well as the No. 5 pairing of Rice and Gibas showed plenty of raw talent and potential.
-The weekend's tournament was the collegiate beach volleyball debut for some.

 He said playing beach volleyball is a terrific training tool for the Flames as they prepare for the indoor season, which begins in October with the first two of four fall tournaments at Virginia Tech on Oct.
 7 and at home on Oct.
 21.